 anywhere else so I decided to make one,” she went on to expand “I just love the vag.
 I am a

-The crowd funded project will open on the 16th November 2019, but don’t expect to write a
+After visting the crowd funded project don’t expect to write a

-review on Trip Advisor as the museum’s name doesn’t meet the site’s family friendly
+review on Trip Advisor… the museum’s name doesn’t meet the site’s family friendly

 Where: Camden Stables Market, Chalk Farm Road.